UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The role of coal in the United States is shrinking.
 In recent years, hundreds of coal-fired power plants have been retired, and very few new ones are being built.
 This isn’t just about environmental regulation; it is largely about economics.
 Natural gas has become abundant and cheap, and the cost of building renewable energy projects has plummeted.

 According to the U.S. Energy Information Administration (EIA), coal’s share of electricity generation has dropped significantly over the last decade.
 As we look toward 2030 and beyond, grid operators are prioritizing flexible, cleaner energy sources.
-While coal will likely remain part of the mix for years to come to ensure reliability, its days as the dominant king of the grid are effectively over.
+While coal will likely remain part of the mix for years to come to ensure reliability during peak demand periods, its days as the dominant king of the grid are effectively over.
 Because older coal plants are becoming more expensive to maintain compared to modern alternatives, relying heavily on them can sometimes lead to higher utility rates over time.

 Man holds tablet showing renewable energy options, with traditional and green utility choices behind him.